 Figure 41 on the next page presents each of the 13 service standards, along with the percentage of respondents grouped into each of the six possible categories.
 For ease of interpretation, the color-coding in Figure 41 is consistent with that presented in Table 2.
-For example, for the service standard Easy to get in touch with a customer service representative, the Lanes is exceeding the needs of 7% of customers, moderately meeting the needs of 51% of customers, marginally meeting the needs of 3% of customers, marginally not meeting the needs of 3% of customers, moderately not meeting the needs of 12% of customers.
+For example, for the service standard Easy to get in touch with a customer service representative, the Lanes is exceeding the needs of 7% of customers, moderately meeting the needs of 51% of customers, marginally meeting the needs of 23% of customers, marginally not meeting the needs of 3% of customers, moderately not meeting the needs of 4% of customers, and severely not meeting the needs of 12% of customers.